Codecademy/docs/content/python/concepts/strings/terms/swapcase/swapcase.md

 ---
-Title: '.swapcase()'
+Title: ".swapcase()"
-Description: 'Takes a string and returns a copy of that string in which all lowercase letters are uppercase, and all upercase letters are lowercase.
-Numbers and symbols are not changed.'
+Description: "Takes a string and returns a copy of that string in which all lowercase letters are uppercase, and all upercase letters are lowercase.
+Numbers and symbols are not changed."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/analyze-data-with-python'
+  - "paths/analyze-data-with-python"
 ---

 Takes a string and returns a copy of that string in which all lowercase letters are uppercase, and all upercase letters are lowercase.
 Numbers and symbols are not changed.